coq/coq/doc/sphinx/addendum/type-classes.rst

       This attribute can be used to leave holes or not provide all fields in the definition of an instance and open the tactic mode to fill them.
-It works exactly as if no body had been given and the :tacn:`refine` tactic has been used first.
+It works exactly as if no :term:`body` had been given and the :tacn:`refine` tactic has been used first.

    .. cmd:: Declare Instance @ident_decl {* @binder } : @term {? @hint_info }